kachick/chawan/readme.md

 Chawan is still very much an experimental browser engine with some serious
 limitations:

-* Chawan uses its own browser engine, implemented from scratch (and the whatwg standards...)
+* Chawan uses uses its own browser engine, implemented from scratch.
 Expect bugs and missing features.
 * Chawan has no incremental layouting capabilities yet, so the entire layout needs to be recomputed every time an element is invalidated.
 This makes Chawan unusable on large websites with a complicated layout.
-(I plan to fix this as soon as possible, but it will involve quite a few changes to the layout engine.)
+(I plan to fix this as soon as possible.)
 * While buffers run as separate processes, Chawan does not have any actual sandboxing.
 I would strongly advise against enabling scripting until this problem is resolved.